Professor Natasha Barlow

 Completed research students

 • Dr Oliver Pollard (2019-2023).
-PhD topic: Modelling Ice Sheets and Sea Level During the Penultimate Deglaciation and the Last Interglacial: Uncertainty, Sensitivity, and Calibration.
+PhD thesis: Modelling Ice Sheets and Sea Level During the Penultimate Deglaciation and the Last Interglacial: Uncertainty, Sensitivity, and Calibration.
 University of Leeds.
 Lead-supervisor.

 • Khai Ken Leoh (2023-2024).
 MGeog topic: Understanding late Holocene sea-level at Gress, Isle of Lewis.
 CN Scholar from NTU Singapore.
 Lead-supervisor